Frequently Asked Questions

 It is certainly true that PV technology continues to improve.
 Advances in technology will result in more efficient panels and reduced prices for each watt produced.
 However, there are a few good reasons why it’s still best to invest in solar power now:

 - As efficiency’s increase and costs decline, the rebates and incentives will be scaled back to compensate.
-In addition, at some point, these incentives will be completely eliminated making the cost of going solar significantly more expensive.
+For example, PSEG has eliminated their rebate, and teh Federal tax credit will drop from 30% in 2019, to 26% in 2020, to 22% in 2021, then be eliminated!!
+As tax credits drop it will make the cost of going solar significantly more expensive.

 - Even if rebates keep in line with system costs, why “rent” power from the utility company for another 5-10 years?
 In many cases the payback period is less then 10 years, so you could be enjoying free electricity by the time you would otherwise wait to invest in solar power.